kojix2/deepl.cr/README.md

 - Pull requests are welcome.
 - If you want to take over the project and become the owner, please submit your request with a pull request.
+- In a small community like Crystal, OSS developers have limited time to devote to coding.
+To maintain flexibility for future API changes, do not try to parse `JSON::Any` into Hash objects more than necessary.
+While far from ideal, there are real advantages.

 ## Contributing